rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 You'll want to keep rolling until you fill out
  23 11-bit words and 3-bits of the 24th word.
+ As you fill out 3-bits at a time, you can go left-to-right and top-down, and stop after writing 3-bits into the 24th word.
  The remaining 8-bits of the final word are calculated through a checksum which we'll discuss next.